CodeToCommunicate/CoCoLessons/README.md

 ## The CSDMS JupyterHub

-The [Community Surface Dynamics Modeling System][csdms] (CSDMS) provides a [JupyterHub][jhub] where the notebooks in this repository can be run.
+The [Community Surface Dynamics Modeling System][csdms] (CSDMS) provides a JupyterHub where the notebooks in this repository can be run.
 Click this button [![Run on CSDMS JupyterHub][badge]][nbgitpuller-link] to open this repository directly on the CSDMS JupyterHub!